westonkl/InterviewPrep/README.md

       - To undo the changes made by the transaction, it becomes necessary to roll back the transaction.
       - After the transaction has rolled back completely, it enters into an aborted state.
    - **Terminated State –**
-      - This is the last state in the life cycle of a transaction.
       - After entering the committed state or aborted state, the transaction finally enters into a terminated state where its life cycle finally comes to an end.

 ## File Structures: